 Open to view video.

-Open to view video.
-An acute wound is any sudden breach in the skin and/or deeper structures as a result of minor to major surgery; trauma and burns - from day-to-day to severe and life-threatening incidents.
 When the skin or underlying structures are damaged the body naturally reacts to heal the wound.
 (Surgical Wounds is a presentation on its own and not discussed in this presentation).
 However, complications can set in – healing stalls and the wound becomes chronic.
-This presentation will review the four phases of normal wound healing, factors that might affect wound healing, and interventions provided by provider to support the healing of acute wounds and prevent complications.

 Bibliography: Acute Wounds